 Financial Stability: Despite being a new player in a very established field, Next Insurance has a healthy credit rating.
 Next Insurance’s AM Best rating is A- (Excellent).

-If you’d rather not have the hassle of working with an agent or waiting on a company to work with underwriting to provide a quote, then check out Next Insurance.
-As a newer company, it has decided to capitalize on the prevalence of mobile devices, making it as easy to get insurance, share proof of insurance regularly, or modify a policy and then show the updates using your phone.
+As a newer company, it has decided to capitalize on the prevalence of mobile devices, making it easy to get insurance, share proof of insurance regularly, or modify a policy and then show the updated coverage using your phone.
+Of course, this is a great benefit to contractors who need to be able to regularly show a certificate of insurance when bidding on jobs.
 Whether you own an HVAC business or are a contractor, within minutes, you can get a quote and purchase a policy.

 - The basic tier (quoted at $838.17) is a liability-only policy with a total limit of $1 million.